WwZzz/easyFL/README.md

 * `lr_scheduler` is the global learning rate scheduler.

-* `learning_rate_decay` is the decay rate of the global learning rate.
+* `learning_rate_decay` is the decay rate of the learning rate.

 Client-side options:

 * `num_epochs` is the number of local training epochs.

 * `num_steps` is the number of local updating steps and the default value is -1.
-If this term is set to larger than 0, then `num_epochs` is invalid.
+If this term is set larger than 0, `num_epochs` is not valid.

 * `learning_rate ` is the step size when locally training.